bentlema/puppet-tutorial-pe/tutorial/vbox/10-Move-Puppet-Code-to-GitLab.md

 So, to recap...

-- Puppet runs as root
+- Puppet executes the **postrun_command** as root
-- Puppet runs the `r10k` command to build puppet environments from Git branches
+- We use **postrun_command** to run `r10k` to build puppet environments from Git branches
 - R10K uses the git command to clone and pull repos down to the puppet master
 - The git command will use ssh keys to authenticate with the GitLab server

+So, if we want to use R10K to pull our code down, we need to give root the ability to use git to pull code from our gitlab host.

-Knowing this, let's setup the **root** user on the puppet master to be able to **clone** the **puppet/control repo** which we setup in the previous lab.
+Let's setup the **root** user on the puppet master to be able to **clone** the **puppet/control repo** which we setup in the previous lab.
 If we're able to manually clone the repo as the root user, than so should R10K be able to.